 Learning an instrument

 All children are taught Music as part of the curriculum.
 In addition, all children are given the opportunity to learn a range of instruments.
-A number of years ago we introduced a whole class violin programme in Year 4, which continues to flourish.
+A number of years ago we introduced a whole class violin programme in Year 4, which continues to flourish as part of the Year 5 curriculum.
 All music lessons are free.
 Gifted musicians are targeted for inclusion in Music Hub events.

 Themed curriculum days and enrichment weeks